Aminolevulinic acid hydrochloride (On the skin)

 - Sulfa drugs

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding or blood clotting problems, porphyria, or skin that is sensitive to sun.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have bleeding or blood clotting problems.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 - Call your doctor if your symptoms do not improve or if they get worse.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.